tahnok/ottawa-meshbot/README.md

 # ottobot

-A chatbot for Ottawa's [MeshCore](https://meshcore.co.uk/) mesh radio network, built on the [`meshcore`](https://pypi.org/project/meshcore/) Python library.
+A chatbot for Ottawa's [MeshCore](https://meshcore.io/) mesh radio network, built on the [`meshcore`](https://pypi.org/project/meshcore/) Python library.
 Message it `!help` on the mesh (in a DM or on a channel it monitors) and it answers.
 Anyone can contribute a command — each one is a single file, picked up automatically.
 See [Contributing a command](#contributing-a-command).

+For more info see https://ottawamesh.ca/ or [join the discord](https://discord.gg/WSyNd8SfNr)

 ## Requirements